Gloria Estefan: 2003–2009: Unwrapped and 90 Millas

 In 2008, Estefan appeared during the seventh season of American Idol for the special charity episode "Idol Gives Back".
-She performed her song "Get on Your Feet" along with Sheila E. The song was released at the American iTunes Store, and the video of the performance reached No. 20 of the store's Top 100 videos.
-Estefan became the headliner of the MGM Grand at Foxwoods Resort Casino's new venue.
+She performed "Get on Your Feet" along with Sheila E. Estefan became the headliner of the MGM Grand at Foxwoods Resort Casino's new venue.
 She then headed to Canada to perform at the Casino Rama.
 In August, she started her 90 Millas World Tour.
 Estefan played concerts in London, Rotterdam, Belfast and Aruba.
 Estefan performed several concerts in Spain, specifically Madrid, Barcelona, Zaragoza and Tenerife.
 Two of these concerts, in Las Ventas, Spain, and in Rotterdam, The Netherlands, were free to the public.
 Back in the States, Estefan performed a special concert at the Seminole Hard Rock Hotel and Casino to raise funds for the Education of South Florida.
-Estefan was a headliner for Bette Midler's "Annual Hulaween Gala" along with other special guests such as Kathy Griffin and a costume contest judged by Michael Kors.
+Estefan was a headliner for Bette Midler's "Annual Hulaween Gala".
 The event benefited the New York Restoration Project.

-During the Thanksgiving season, Estefan appeared on Rosie O'Donnell's television special Rosie Live singing a duet with O'Donnell titled "Gonna Eat for Thanksgiving", an alternate version of "Gonna Eat for Christmas" from on O'Donnell's album A Rosie Christmas.
+During the Thanksgiving season, Estefan appeared on Rosie O'Donnell's television special Rosie Live singing a duet with O'Donnell titled "Gonna Eat for Thanksgiving", an alternate version of "Gonna Eat for Christmas" from O'Donnell's album A Rosie Christmas.

 In 2009, Estefan announced plans for her "farewell tour" of Latin America and South America.
 The tour continued with a concert at Guadalajara in Mexico, as part of a program designed to improve tourism in Mexico, and a series of appearances at music festivals throughout Europe, including headlining at the Summer Pops Music Festival in Liverpool on 27 July 2009.
 The same year, Estefan opened the "In Performance at the White House: Fiesta Latina 2009" with "No Llores".
-Also, at the end, Estefan together with Jennifer Lopez, Thalía, Marc Anthony, José Feliciano, performed a rendition of her Spanish-language classic, "Mi Tierra".
+At the end, Estefan together with Jennifer Lopez, Thalía, Marc Anthony, and José Feliciano performed a rendition of her Spanish-language hit "Mi Tierra".

-In 2009, the albums Eyes of Innocence, Primitive Love and Let It Loose were re-released in Japan.
-Sony UK re-released several of Estefan's hit albums into mini LP CDs with the titles Anything for You, Cuts Both Ways and Into the Light.
-Lastly, US Sony released Playlist: The Very Best of Gloria Estefan.